-Over the years, government, administrations have invested credible resources both human and non-human resources into human and environmental crisis from all forms of insecurity in the Nigerian society.
-Security is the value of life of the people of a particular society.
-Anything that reduces the quality of life, which could include; conflict, scarcity of vital resources, environmental degradation or demographic pressures, infringes on human security is considered a threat to human security (Dhirathiti, 11011, Arnold, 11111, 1111
+Over the years, government administrations have invested in credible resources, both human and non-human, into human and environmental crisis from all forms of insecurity in the Nigerian society.
+Security and is the value of life of the people of a particular society.
+Anything that reduces the quality of life, which could include; conflict, scarcity of vital resources, environmental degradation or demographic pressures, and infringes on human security and is considered a threat (Dhirathiti, 2011, Arnold, 1960).
+In its simplest form, issues ranging from poverty, unemployment, conflict, violence, sicknesses and diseases, to environmental degradation, natural disasters, domestic violence, transnational crimes and human rights abuses constitute factors which cause insecurity to individuals, such can lead to displacement of these persons from their habitual homes (Betts, 2006).

-According to Oladeji (1101x), one of the significant symptoms of human insecurity crises is internally displaced persons.
-As opined by the United Nations Guiding Principles, these are 'persons or groups of persons who have been forced or obliged to flee or to leave their homes or places of habitual residence, in particular as a result of or in order to avoid the effects of armed conflict, situations of generalized violence, violations of human rights or natural or human-made disasters, and who have not crossed an internationally recognized state border (Oladeji, 1101x).
+According to Oladeji (2015), one of the significant symptoms of human insecurity crises is internally displaced persons.
+As opined by the United Nations Guiding Principles, internally displaced persons are 'persons or groups of persons who have been forced or obliged to flee or to leave their homes or places of habitual residence, in particular as a result of or in order to avoid the effects of armed conflict, situations of generalized violence, violations of human rights or natural or human-made disasters, and who have not crossed an internationally recognized state border (Oladeji, 2015).

-Perrault (11011) and Rothschild (11010) assert that collaboration among security agencies in the fight against insecurities and other related social ills bring about the need for some if not all the agencies to collaborate in order to produce a better and formidable synergy.
+Perrault (2011) and Rothschild (2017) assert that collaboration among security agencies in the fight against insecurities and other related social ills bring about the need for some if not all the agencies to collaborate in order to produce a better and formidable synergy.
 Collaboration is a durable relationship that brings previously separate organizations into a new structure with commitment to a commonly defined mission, structure, or planning effort.
-Through collaboration, security organizations can deliver services in a more effective way and excellent way (Leung, 1101111).
+Through collaboration, security organizations can deliver services in a more effective and excellent way (Leung, 2013).

-The introduction of Inter-agency in the fight against national insecurity and other related anti-social behaviors is yet to be appreciated in Nigeria (Prabhakaran, 11000).
-Inter-organizational collaboration is also seen as any joint activity by two or more agencies working together that is intended to increase public value by their working together rather than separately (Bardach and Vij, 110111).
-It constitutes benefit for all parties and well-defined relationships between two or more organizations aiming to attain common goals by these organizations.
+The introduction of Inter-agency in the fight against national insecurity and other related antisocial behaviors is yet to be appreciated in Nigeria (Prabhakaran, 2008).
+Inter-organizational collaboration is also seen as any joint activity by two or more agencies working together that is intended to increase public value by their working together rather than separately' (Bardach and Vij, 2012).
+It constitutes benefits for all parties and well-defined relationships between two or more organizations aiming to attain common goals by these organizations.
 In addition, the identification of conditions for inter-organizational collaboration itself poses a challenge, because in each case unique considerations and elements are required.
-Sienkiewicz-Małyjurek, (1101V) opine that even well-formulated collaboration principles may not bring anticipated outcomes.
-Possibilities and effects of collaboration may be constrained by, for instance, opportunism resulting from asymmetrical structure of dependencies among organizations, supervision systems diminishing capabilities for effective management of interpersonal relationships or by increased centralized coordination shrinking flexibility of relationships and their innovativeness (Young and Denize, 11000).
+Sienkiewicz-Małyjurek, (2014) opine that even well formulated collaboration principles may not bring anticipated outcomes.
+Possibilities and effects of collaboration may be constrained by, for instance, opportunism resulting from asymmetrical structure of dependencies among organizations, supervision systems diminishing capabilities for effective management of interpersonal relationships or by increased centralized coordination shrinking flexibility of relationships and their innovativeness (Young and Denize, 2008).